 Some of the key measures of financial well-being are as follows; from a day-to-day (or month-to-month) perspective, we want to feel in control of our finances.
+Whether it be having a strong savings account, budgeting, understanding interest rates to name a few.
 We also want the freedom to meet long-term financial goals such as paying off the mortgage or retiring comfortably.
-Another important factor that contributes to financial ‘fitness’ is being ready for any curveballs that may come about such as job loss, ill health affecting income for a time or challenges periods in the business.
+Another important factor that contributes to financial ‘fitness’ is being ready for any curveballs that may come about such as job loss, ill health affecting income for a time or challenging periods in the business.

 There’s no denying the correlation between financial health and physical well-being.
 Data from a US study by the big banks showed that 81% of respondents found other goals much easier to achieve when their finances were in order, whilst 70% stated that good financial health had a positive impact on their physical health.

 Alternatively, poor financial health can have a devastating ripple effect.
 Money worries are commonly related to stress and anxiety which may manifest in physical symptoms such as lack of sleep, increased blood pressure and heart problems.
 Mental health issues such as depression can also arise when financial fears are present.
-This will not only impact one person in a household but all of their loved ones too and can possibly flow over into the workplace as well.
+This will not only impact one person in a household but all of their loved ones and family members.

 Beyond the impact on physical health, our financial health touches on every aspect of our lives such as attitudes, behaviours and emotional stability.
 Our sense of worth is often linked to feeling safe and secure financially.